 This recipe uses golden syrup instead of butter.
 And I found it to be a little easier to get that hard-to-describe texture that Scottish Tablet is famous for.

-The original recipe: Scottish Tablet from Kurri Kurri
+A Scottish Tablet Recipe from Kurri Kurri, Australia

 The recipe on which I’ve based my Scottish Tablet recipe is from a community cookbook celebrating Kurri Kurri’s 75th anniversary.